 Your Spouse’s Finances May Be Reviewed, Too

 If you’re married with joint tax returns or bank statements, your spouse may be susceptible to the same level of scrutiny that you will undergo.
-Since the line of separation between personal and joint finances in your marriage may be blurred, your spouse may experience personal invasion of privacy.
+In addition, since the line of separation between personal and joint finances in your marriage may be blurred, your spouse may experience a personal invasion of privacy.

 All Your Debts Won’t Disappear